Product placement: Viewer response

 In April 2009, fans of the television series Chuck responded to a placement by Subway restaurants with a grassroots effort to save the show from cancellation.
 The movement gained support from cast and crew, with series star Zachary Levi leading hundreds of fans to a Subway restaurant in Birmingham, United Kingdom.

 Criticism

-Placement continues to grow, despite consumer groups such as Commercial Alert that object to the practise as "an affront to basic honesty".
+Placement continues to grow, despite consumer groups such as Commercial Alert that object to the practice as "an affront to basic honesty".
 The group requested disclosure of all product-placement arrangements and notification before and during embedded advertisements.
 It justifies this to allow parents to protect easily influenced children.

 In 2005, the Writers Guild of America, a trade union representing authors of television scripts, objected that its members were forced to produce disguised ad copy.

-Some scholars argue that product placement may inherently affect the creativity and originality of movies as film producers may re-write scripts in order to incorporate products.
+Some argue that product placement may inherently affect the creativity and originality of movies as film producers may re-write scripts in order to incorporate products.
 Most typically, product placement and merchandise are most successful amongst specific genres of movies which may eventually limit the diversity of films.